Celebration of Light

-The Honda Celebration of Light (formerly known as Benson & Hedges Symphony of Fire and The HSBC Celebration of Light) is an annual musical fireworks competition in Vancouver, British Columbia, Canada.
+The Celebration of Light (branded as the Honda Celebration of Light for sponsorship reasons) is an annual musical fireworks competition in Vancouver, British Columbia, Canada.
 The first "Symphony of Fire" was held from July 25 to August 5, 1990.
-The celebration is one of Vancouver's largest and most well known festivals, and is recognized as the longest running off-shore fireworks competitions in the world.
+The celebration is one of Vancouver's largest and most well-known festivals, and is recognized as the longest-running offshore fireworks competition in the world.
 The multiple-day event has an estimated annual attendance of 1.4 million people.

+2025 program

+The 2025 competition took place on July 19, 23, and 26.
+For the first time, the event included an all-Canadian lineup, featuring teams from Yukon, Quebec, and Nova Scotia.
+The winner of the competition was Team Nova Scotia.

+2024 program

+The 2024 competition took place on July 20, 24, and 27.
+The participating countries were Portugal, Malaysia, and the United Kingdom.
+The winner of the 2024 competition was United Kingdom.

 2023 program

+The 2023 competition took place on July 22, 26, and 29.
+The participating countries were Australia, Mexico, and the Philippines.
+The winner of the 2023 competition was Philippines.

 2022 program

 The 2022 competition took place on July 23, 27, and 30.
 The participating countries are Japan, Canada, and Spain.
 The winner of the 2022 competition was Canada.

 2021 program (cancelled)

 The event was postponed until July 23, 27, and 30 in 2022 due to the ongoing COVID-19 pandemic in British Columbia.

 2020 program (cancelled)

 In 2020, the competition was cancelled due to the COVID-19 pandemic in British Columbia.